Stockton men arrested in San Francisco with stolen clothes - ExBulletin

-According to the San Francisco Police Department, two men from Stockton were arrested in San Francisco after police found dozens of items of clothing, many of which still had security tags.
+According to the San Francisco Police Department, two Stockton men were arrested after police found dozens of items of clothing, many of which still have security tags.

-Police found three people walking away from a car with several clothing tags and hangers on the ground, police said.
-Two people returned to the car and were arrested, one of whom police said led them in a short chase.
+Police said officers found three people walking out of a car with clothing tags and hangers on the ground.
+The two returned to their car and were arrested.
+Some say the police led them on a short chase.

-After their arrest, police said they found several bags containing nearly 100 items of clothing with security sensors inside the car.
-The salvaged clothes came from several different brands, including Nike, Levis, Ralph Lauren, Tommy Hilfiger and Calvin Klein, the statement said.
+After the arrest, police said they found several bags of nearly 100 items of clothing with security sensors in the car.
+According to the statement, the recovered clothing came from several different brands such as Nike, Levi’s, Ralph Lauren, Tommy Hilfiger and Calvin Klein.

-Although arrests have been made, authorities say the investigation remains open.
-Anyone with information is asked to call the SFPD advice line at 1-415-575-4444 or send a text message to TIP411.
+Arrests have been made, but authorities say this is an unresolved investigation.
+For more information, please call Tip Line SFPD (1-415-575-4444) or text TIP411.

 Sources